Will God answer my prayer?

 God may answer your prayer with yes, no, or wait.

 When we believe God, He does promise to answer us.
 But He doesn't always answer, "Yes."
-He is all-powerful, so He can answer any prayer that is in His plan for us.
-He is also all-good, so He'll always answer with what is best for us.
+He is all-powerful, so He can answer any prayer that's in His plan for us.
+He is also all-good, so He will always answer with what's best for us.

-Since God knows what is best for us, we should ask for things in God's will (what He wants).
+Since God knows what's best for us, we should ask for things in God's will (what He wants).
 We can know what He wants by reading the Bible and asking Him to give us wisdom (James 1:5).
 We can ask Him for the strength to follow and obey Jesus.

 If God doesn't answer your prayer right away, He may just be saying, "Wait."
 Don't get discouraged.
 Keep praying that God's will is done.
-Waiting helps us trust Him because God knows the best time and way to answer.
+Waiting helps us trust Him because God knows the best time and way to answer our prayers.

-- Jesus said, "If you remain in me and my words remain in you, ask whatever you wish, and it will be given you" (John 15:7).
+"If you remain joined to me and my words remain in you, ask for anything you wish.
+And it will be given to you" (John 15:7).